-The Council has seven market Lender's Option / Borrower's Option (LOBO) loans totalling £39.5 million.
-The lender has the option to alter the rate on these loans at set intervals and the Council can either accept the new rate or repay the loan without penalty.
+There are currently seven market Lender's Option / Borrower's Option (LOBO's), loans totalling £39.5 million.
+The lender has the option to alter the rate on these loans at set intervals and these can either be accepted at the new rate or be repaid without penalty.
 The following table shows the LOBO's that were subject to a potential rollover this financial year.
 No changes to loan rates were received and so these arrangements continue.